 - Minor ailments: Respiratory

 Trainees will receive further information at the induction training day about the compulsory e-learning modules and the associated deadlines for completion.

-Further information is also provided in the Pre-registration Training Manual 2018-19.
+Further information is also provided in the Pre-registration Trainee Manual 2019-20

 The Pharmacy Forum delivers Calculation Training Events at Society House.
 The courses are normally held around March, you will be contacted by the Pharmacy Forum.

-The Key Dates for your pre-registration training year are available Key Dates and deadlines for submission of appraisal forms and performance standards are provided in the manual.
+The Key Dates for your pre-registration training year are provided in the manual (Page 4).